okfn-brasil/serenata-de-amor/README.md

 docker-compose run --rm jarbas python manage.py collectstatic --no-input
 ```

-You can access it at [`localhost:80`](http://localhost:80/).
-However your database starts empty and you still have to collect your static files:
+You can access it at [`localhost:80`](http://localhost:8080/).
+However your database starts empty, but you can use sample data to development using this command:

 ```console
 make seed.sample